Anti-pipeline protestor tosses pumpkin seeds at Canada's Trudeau

 The CBC said Hamilton police had released her without charge.
 Police in the town were not available for comment.

-Trudeau's Liberal government is under increasing pressure from environmentalists to block major pipeline projects by Enbridge, Kinder Morgan Inc. and TransCanada Corp..
+Trudeau's Liberal government is under increasing pressure from environmentalists to block major pipeline projects by Enbridge, Kinder Morgan Inc. (KMI.N) and TransCanada Corp.
+(TRP.TO).

 Trudeau's office did not respond directly when asked about the incident, saying in a statement that he "travels the country to meet with Canadians and have conversations with them".